 Important ongoing CSRC research projects include A Ver: Revisioning Art History, which is documenting and preserving the work of individual Latina/o artists, the Strachwitz Frontera Collection of Mexican and Mexican American Recordings Digitization Project, and Latinos and Economic Security (LES).
 Additional research projects include health care entitlements for Spanish-speaking Latinos and L.A.
-Xicano, a groundbreaking curatorial effort that in 2011-12 resulted in four major exhibitions featuring over eighty Chicana and Chicano artists.
+Xicano, a groundbreaking curatorial effort that in 2011-12 resulted in four major museum exhibitions featuring over eighty Chicana and Chicano artists.

 Each year the CSRC presents a Latina/o Education Summit that brings together scholars, educators, community representatives, policy makers, administrators, and students to explore viable policy recommendations and initiatives that can improve educational opportunities for Latina/o students and all students of color in the U.S.

 The CSRC Press regularly publishes briefs and reports of current research supported by the CSRC.